 Well, when I realized how much God may have laughed out loud at my prayers and I was going through morning sickness and some serious fatigue, I fell into a depression.
 Didn’t answer phone calls for anything.
 Like I hadn’t told but 5 people that I was maybe 3mos pregnant and I come from a Caribbean family (i.e. a family of like 3495 members and that’s only in the states).
 My students were suffering-ish (I mean they’re 4 & 5yrs old, they would be fine either way).
 My teaching was suffering because of first year teaching pressures and anxiety.
 And no one at work knew.
 I just wanted to crawl in a fetal position and sleep through this nightmare.
 Who could I even talk to about this?
 What will people think?
 I was crying just about everyday because I just KNEW I would be doing this alone.
 And on a teacher salary at that.
 With no car.
 In a studio apartment.
+With only a dime to my name.
 I didn’t know what else to do but isolate myself, and drink ginger ale (because in my mind it was sparkling wine), and hope & pray that whatever I ate wouldn’t come up.

 By the time I was able to make an appointment for an OB-GYN, I was 16 weeks, had no prenatal care, nervous as hell because I hadn’t made a choice about what to do and I was terrified.
 I could have a life growing inside of me and had no plans of how I was going to take care of it.

-But here’s the strange thing about plans and God: He’s already made plans for me.
+But here’s the strange thing about plans and God: He’s already made them.
 I could have done everything to the T and this may have happened anyway.
 Who knows?
 What I do know is when I prayed one last time, sincerely asking Him what to do, He told me to trust Him.
 That night I felt something so strange, like fluttering gas bubbles in my stomach that caused me to panic.
 Finally seeing an OB-GYN, I heard Ky’s heartbeat for the first time.
 And the doctor told me she was moving and that’s what I was feeling the night before.

 I was going to be a mom.
 Such a strange thing to roll off the tongue at first.
 But I accepted the title and everything that came with it.
 Worry.
 Uncertainty.
 Love.
 Laughter.
 Wisdom.
 Stupidity.
 Frustration.
 Strength.
 And so much more.